-Vilensky Lane - between Paradnaya and Uprising.
+Vilensky Lane connects Paradnaya and Vosstaniya streets

-- Address: Saint Petersburg, Vilensky pereulok
+- Address: St. Petersburg, Vilensky pereulok